Annapurna Base Camp Trek

 • Booking: During high season (spring and autumn), popular stops can fill quickly, so reserving in advance is recommended.
 In the off-season, there is more flexibility, though amenities are fewer.

-• Prices: Rooms at lower altitudes cost around NPR 600–1,000, rising up to NPR 1,500 at higher stops.
+• Prices: Accommodation costs vary by altitude, with higher stops generally being more expensive.
 Meals are not included, and showers or electricity may incur additional charges.

 Accommodation on the ABC trek is less about luxury and more about comfort, warmth, and experience.
 It is about taking a break after a long hike, sharing a meal, washing up in the mountains, and preparing for the next day’s journey.